 Since the audience is often meant to be as surprised as the kidnap victim, examples of this trope will contain mostly unmarked spoilers.

-- During the Training Camp arc of My Hero Academia, Midoriya learns that the villains are attempting to kidnap Bakugo.
+- My Hero Academia: During the Training Camp arc, Midoriya learns that the villains are attempting to kidnap Bakugo.
 He and several other students respond by forming a group with Bakugo at the center, and remaining on high alert at they walk back to the lodge.
 Despite this, the villains manage to kidnap both Bakugo and the student behind him without anyone noticing.

 - In the Thriller Bark arc of One Piece, Sanji, Zoro and Luffy are each quietly grabbed one by one by Moria's zombie spiders without the remaining crew realizing they were taken until long after the spiders had left with them.